 The more software you install on your computer, the longer it may seem to take to start up Windows.
 Many programs add themselves to the list of programs started when you boot your computer, and that list can get long.

 Editor’s Note: Obviously our more geeky readers already know how to do this, but this article is meant for everybody else.
 Feel free to share it with your non-techie friends!

-If you are using Windows 8, scroll down.
+If you are using Windows 8 or Windows 10, scroll down.

 Disabling Startup Programs in Windows 7, Vista, or XP